Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 ## 4.21.0 (2021-12-01) - Added support for saving username for instance owner

-If a self indentified user instansiates an instance, their username is saved in the instance owner metadata.
+If a self identified user instantiates an instance, their username is saved in the instance owner metadata.

 Added Api in App to expose XACML Policy and BPMN Process